QR4.5.9 Testing The Theory

 In fact, both objects (electrons and photons) behave somewhat like waves and somewhat like particles.
 In order to save ourselves from inventing new words such as wavicles, we have chosen to call these objects particles.”
 (Richard Feynman, 1985), p85.

 1. Ephemeral.
-The tau particle of the standard model is actually a million, million, millionth of a second energy spike.
-A lightning bolt is long-lived compared to that, and it isn’t a particle, so why is a tau?
-Shouldn’t particles live longer than that?
+The standard model tau particle is actually a million, million, millionth of a second energy spike.
+A lightning bolt is long-lived compared to that and it isn’t a particle, so why is a tau?
+Particles should live longer than that!

 Figure 4.18.
 The standard particle model